Razkolnikow/ChessApp/README.md

-# ChessApp (Client side chess board logic finished on 98%)
+# ChessApp (Client side chess board logic finished)
 In order to run the App You have to run some local http-server.